A Strong IAM Program Can Meet the Demands of a Regulation-Heavy Marketplace

 - Access Governance to ensure that a company knows where the data is housed and who can access it

-- Strong authentication including multi-factor authentication to protect disclosure to unauthorized users
+- Strong authentication (including multi-factor) to protect disclosure to unauthorized users

-As a key factor of CCPA, consumers are in control of their privacy and personal information with rights to deny or revoke either the collection or sale of their data.
-While this parallels in data protection with GDPR, it differs in enforcement.
-With GDPR, violations can cost up to 20 million euros or 4% of global revenue, whichever is greater, while CCPA implements fines on a per violation basis that cap at $250,000 per violation.
+With CCPA, consumers are in control of their privacy and personal information with rights to deny or revoke either the collection or sale of their data.
+While this parallels data protection with GDPR, it differs in enforcement.

 What are the IAM Compliance Requirements for the New York SHIELD Act?

 The SHIELD Act is the common name for New York’s “Stop Hacks and Improve Electronic Data Security Act” implemented in 2019.
-This act dramatically expands security and privacy notification requirements on companies storing personal information of New York citizens.
-This act is New York’s cybersecurity effort to force better protection of personal data and improve breach notification requirements.
-Similar to GDPR and CCPA, this far-reaching data protection act seeks to reduce the risk that the private information of New York citizens will be exposed in a data breach.
+Similar to GDPR and CCPA, this data protection act dramatically expands security and privacy notification requirements on companies storing the personal information of New York citizens.
+This goal is to enforce better protection of personal data, prevent breaches, and improve consumer notification requirements.

 - Automated provisioning and de-provisioning of users as personnel change roles and jobs